Speed Up PS2 Emulator

 To speed up your PS2 Emulator, we have to change some settings on the emulator itself.

-- 2When the window opens you'll have several options to choose from.Look in the lower left corner of the window.
+- 2Look in the lower left corner of the window.
 This is where the presets are.
 Since it's pinned, everything else in that window will be grayed out.
 You can just move the slider on the right and choose the default presets that suit your computer.
 Each time you move the slider to the right, the preset will change.
 This allows the emulator to use more power from the computer.
-If the computer is slow, then the games will run slower too, so you have to choose accordingly and try each of the presets one by one to see which suits you and your system best.Advertisement
+If the computer is slow, then the games will run slower too, so you have to choose accordingly and try each of the presets one by one to see which suits you and your system best.When the window opens you'll have several options to choose from.Advertisement

 As mentioned before, different computers and games require different setups.
 If you aren't happy with your performance, try each setting one by one for the game you're playing, until you have good results.
 Once you're happy with your set up, you're ready to sit back and enjoy hours of game filled nostalgia.